-To link to this resource use: https://libraries.indiana.edu/resources/racerelations
+To link to this database use: https://libraries.indiana.edu/databases/racerelations

-Provides access to primary source documents related to prejudice, segregation and racial tensions in America.
+Primary source documents related to prejudice, segregation and racial tensions in America.
 Includes survey material, interviews and statistics, as well as educational pamphlets, administrative correspondence, and photographs and speeches from the Annual Race Relations Institutes.

 Based at Fisk University from 1943-1970, the Race Relations Department and its annual Institute were set up by the American Missionary Association to investigate problem areas in race relations and develop methods for educating communities and preventing conflict.
 Documenting three pivotal decades in the fight for civil rights, this resource showcases the speeches, reports, surveys and analyses produced by the Department’s staff and Institute participants, including Charles S. Johnson, Dr Martin Luther King, Jr., and Thurgood Marshall.